romanpauk/dingo/docs/advanced-topics.md

 singular identity for that interface and key type.
 `selector<I, typed_key<K>, many>` makes `resolve<std::vector<I *>>(key<K>{})`
 enumerate keyed collection members in registration order.
-A singular typed-key resolve succeeds only when the matching `many` projection contains exactly one registration.
+A singular typed-key resolve succeeds only when the matching `many` selector contains exactly one registration.
 If no `typed_key` selector is declared for an interface/key pair, typed-key registration and resolution keep their existing behavior.

-Selector projection storage is internal and backend-independent.
-Applications should declare the interface, key domain, and cardinality they need instead of selecting storage for the projection.
+Selector lookup storage is internal.
+Applications should declare the interface, key domain, and cardinality they need instead of selecting storage for lookup rows.

 Constructor dependencies can also bind to a fixed indexed key: